 The Coopers were a typical rural family of the day.
 The farm operation made the homestead primarily self-sufficient.
 Their crops fed the livestock that then fed the family.
 In the 1800s, rural families relied on few store-bought goods.
 Instead they made the things they needed, including clothes, candles and soap, and made do with what they had.
 All the Cooper children attended school.

 Through the years, Clyde and Lizzy remained in farming.
-So how does their story turn to banking and touch the communities of not just Pilger, but also Plainview, Deshler, Pierce, Creighton, York, Norfolk and Lincoln?
+So how does their story turn to banking and touch the communities of not just Pilger, but also Plainview, Deshler, Pierce, Creighton, York, Norfolk, Lincoln and Wisner?